 I am also a tribally enrolled citizen of the Choctaw Nation of Oklahoma, of the Watonlak Oshi “White Crane” Clan.
 It is through this family that I was given another name - Issi Chunkash.
 It means Deer Heart.
 The Choctaw believe these names were given to us by our ancestors and that, similar to Socrates, our name has always been ours and it is intrinsic to who we are.

 I was born Alexandrina Imma Irene Isabel Brown.
 This includes family names on my mother's side.
 It connects me to my Scottish ancestors.
-I am from Clan Ross, from the highlands north of Inverness, whose lineage can be traced to the 10th century Gilleon na h-airde, a Celtic-speaking Pict.
+I am from Clan Ross, from the highlands north of Inverness.
+Clan Ross has a lineage that can be traced to the 10th-century Gilleon na h-airde, a Celtic-speaking Pict.
 It is said that, to the Picts, "ross" meant "noble steed."
 And, because of the time period, they actually meant stag or deer.

 I try to follow in my ancestors' footsteps by having my work begin from a place of compassion.
 My intent is to help small business owners find resiliency and develop strategy that allows them to adapt to change.
 I want to help members of my community overcome the struggles they face, restore their passion for their work, and develop the tools they need to not just survive dark times, but come out of it stronger.